 INTERNATIONAL TRAVEL & BORDERS 🍁

-❌ Cruise ships with overnight accommodations allowed to carry more than 100 persons are prohibited from operating in Canadian waters until October 31.
+✅ Cruise ships with overnight accommodations are no longer prohibited from operating in Canadian waters as of November 1, 2021.

-⛔️ Travellers entering the country must self-isolate for fourteen days.🔅 Violations carry a maximum fine of $750,000 and 6 months in jail. ⛔️ Avoid all non-essential travel.
+⛔️ Non-vaccinated Travellers entering the country must self-isolate for fourteen days.🔅 Violations carry a maximum fine of $750,000 and 6 months in jail.🍁

 🍁 CBSA services hours are temporarily reduced at more land, air, marine ports of entry (POE).